Whitepaper

 Data Sources and Security

-In the stage of Task Instruction generation, random samples of task seeds will be used in the instruction synthesis to ensure freshness of synthetic instructions generated by the Instructor.
+In the stage of generating Task Instructions, random samples of task seeds will be used in the instruction synthesis to ensure freshness of synthetic instructions generated by the Synthetic Task API.

-In the stage of Task Instruction Augmentation, random forms of augmentation will be applied on the Task Instruction in order to obtain different and uncorrelated responses from the LLM by the Output Generator.
+In the stage of augmenting Task Instructions, random forms of augmentation will be applied on the Task Instruction in order to obtain different and uncorrelated responses from the LLM.

-In the stage of Output Generator, the LLM being used will be sampled from a pool of LLMs to greatly reduce the potential for miners to cache Task responses for lookup attacks.
+In the stage of generating the Task Responses, the few-shot examples used will be sampled from a pool to greatly reduce the potential for miners to cache Task Responses for lookup attacks.

-In the stage of Obfuscator, various Obfuscator Library will be used to obfuscate the code such that miners are discouraged from using non-human approaches such as LLM to provide human preferences.
+In the stage of obfuscating Task Responses, various Obfuscator Library will be used to obfuscate the code such that miners are discouraged from using non-human approaches such as LLM to provide genuine human preferences.

 Miner-miner Collusion Prevention